 If you want to host a larger wedding party — more than 12 guests overnight — vessel selection becomes the primary constraint.
 Most crewed sailing yachts and catamarans sleep 8–12 guests.
 Larger motor yachts accommodate more, at significantly higher charter cost.
 For very large wedding parties, a day charter — where guests join for the event but do not sleep aboard — may be the more practical structure.

-If you want your charter wedding to be legally recognised, establish the legal requirements in your home country and the charter jurisdiction before you book the vessel.
+If you want your charter wedding to be legally recognised, establish the requirements in your home country and the charter jurisdiction before you book the vessel.
 Requirements vary significantly — some countries recognise ceremonies performed by ship captains; others do not.
 Your broker can advise on jurisdictions where this is more straightforward, but the legal research should be done early, not after the deposit is paid.

 A 40th, 50th, or 60th birthday charter is one of the most natural fits for a private yacht — intimate enough for close friends and family, spectacular enough to mark the occasion properly, and flexible enough to be shaped entirely around the guest of honour.